 Safety Equipment

-A fire extinguisher is located on the west wall of the observatory.
+A fire extinguisher is located on the south wall of the observatory.
 Hopefully you will never need this.

+The inverter and battery switch are used to open or close the hatch if ac power is lost.
+See appendix for its operation.

 A safety gate is located at the top of the stairway.
 You should close the gate while working on the upper level in the dark.